Managers guide to dismissing an Employee for Some Other Substantial Reason (SOSR)

 Its purpose is to assist employers in making fair and legally sound decisions, fostering transparency and adherence to employment laws during the dismissal process for substantial reasons beyond traditional categories.

-Check which resources should be implemeted before and/or after the Managers guide to dismissing an Employee for Some Other Substantial Reason (SOSR), to understand the workflow.
+Explore the HR resources that may be relevant before and / or after using the Managers guide to dismissing an Employee for Some Other Substantial Reason (SOSR), helping you understand the wider process, maintain appropriate documentation and follow a consistent approach.

 This